lucaswang977/webdev-learn-nodejs/typescript/HandbookNotes.md

     - The derived class fields are initialized
     - The derived class constructor runs
 - Generic Class
-  - The static members of a generic class can never refer to the class’s type parameters.
+  - The static members of a generic class can never refer to the class's type parameters.
-- this at Runtime in Class
+- "this" at Runtime in Class

   - In Javascript, by default, the value of "this" inside a function depends on how the function was called.
   - Using arrow function as class method, and passing "this" as parameter, will provide a correct context.